 Key:

-Blue line is the path a user took to get to a destination
+Blue line is the route a user took to get to a destination

-The yellow line is a track for an alternate route on the path
+The yellow line is an alternate route on the path

-The grey lines are other paths on a PathMap
+The grey lines are other available routes

 Layers or Architectural Framework

 WikiWalks is going to use a four-tier architecture that contains: A presentation tier.
 This is the part of the WikiWalks application that the users see and interact with.
-It contains data stored on the phone itself such as a cache of the PathMap of an area.
+It contains data stored on the phone itself such as a cache of the paths in an area.
 This tier interacts with the application logic tier, and also pulls maps from Google Maps.

 An application logic tier.
 This is where processes for the WikiWalks application take place, such as recording paths or creating points of interests.
 The application logic tier interacts with the presentation tier and sends data to the data processing tier.